haoranliu666/TrademarkMatch/README.md

 ### Time line

+2021/03/07
+- Separete pre-clean, clean and post-clean, to make the process clearer.
+- Known issue: CIQ clean process has bug.

 2021/03/04
 - Added post match process to reduce sample.
 - Added [Jaro–Winkler distance](https://en.wikipedia.org/wiki/Jaro–Winkler_distance) to find paired similiar company names, majorly caused by typo.
 Using city name data to make sure they are the same company.